ihangulo/SDC_P3_Behavioral-Cloning/README.md

   image_array = cv2.equalizeHist(image_array)  # equalize Histogram
   transformed_image_array = util.reformat_driving_image(image_array)
 ```
+It is not fully satisfied result.
+Because I use keyboard input, so there is so many error and not continuos angle input (It is cut on every changing wheel) But it's cost is decreased on every epoch, and increased or maintained accuracy, so this model works.

+** Some problem ** I made recovery data on configuration (640x480), Simple Graphics Quality.
+It runs well, doesn't go out of lane.
+But if change it's Graphics quality to Fantastic, it occurred some problem.
+Because some 'change angle' data is omitted when process complex graphic image, so car go out of lane.
+I'll improve more and more for safety driving considering this problem.

 ## 5. For improvement
 **use left, right camera image** If use left & right camera image, then it's training can be more strengthen.